earthscopeoceans/automaid/README.md

 ### 1. INSTALLATION

-This installation procedure has been tested with Intel and Silicon Mac OS (see note below for Silicon users).
-For Linux the procedure is valid but one could prefer to use a package manager.
-For Windows the installation of Python 2.7 is valid but the compilation of the wavelet inversion program with "make" could be problematic.
+This installation procedure has been tested with linux

 An easy installation procedure is described here: